AultCare is your healthcare advocate

 Copayment: A fixed amount (for example, $15) you pay for a covered healthcare service, usually when you receive the service.
 The amount can vary by the type of covered healthcare service.

-Emergency Medical Condition: An illness, injury, symptom (including severe pain), or condition severe enough to risk serious danger to your health if you do not receive medical attention right away.
-If you do not receive the immediate medical attention you could reasonably expect one of the following:
+Emergency Medical Condition: An illness, injury, symptom (including severe pain) or condition severe enough to risk serious danger to your health if you do not receive medical attention right away.
+If you do not receive immediate medical attention you could reasonably expect one of the following:

 1) Your health would be put in serious danger;